eantcal/ioperm/README.md

-Sample code related to the following article.
+Sample code related to the following article (by Antonino Calderone - published on Computer Programming - n.
+153 - Gennaio 2006

 # Enabling direct I/O ports access in user space